-I feel as though I’ve done somewhat of a disservice throughout this blog.
-I’ve painted a picture of my time here that isn’t precisely accurate.
-I’m an emotional person, romantic, optimistic to a fault.
-I like extremes and superlatives.
-I exaggerate in an attempt to draw the reader in, and to make sense of things I can’t make sense of.
+I feel as though I have done somewhat of a disservice throughout this blog, painting a picture that is not precisely accurate.
+I am an emotional person, romantic, optimistic to a fault.
+I like extremes and superlatives, exaggerating in an attempt to draw my audience in, and to make sense of things that I can’t make sense of.

 I romanticize this experience as a function of my personality but also as a coping mechanism.
-Peace Corps is really hard.
+Simply put, life in the Peace Corps is hard.

-So I want to write about the real Ethiopia.
-And the real Peace Corps experience.
-That way, if a future volunteer reads this, they understand what to expect, and won’t hate me for only showing sunset pictures and kids holding hands.
+I want to write about the real Ethiopia, and the real Peace Corps experience.
+It is a defensive approach, protection for when a future volunteer reads about my experiences.
+Hopefully as a result, he or she will understand what to expect, and will not mock me for only showing pictures of sunsets and kids holding hands.

 So what should you expect?